SnickerdoodleLabs/protocol/documentation/sdql/adding-new-queries.md

 ### Creating the AST element

-If your query does not fits them, extend from one of the folllowing interfaces.
-If it has no overlapping with the interfaces, the new AST element must extend from **AST_Query**.
+If your new query type fits one of the following interfaces, your new AST_* object must extend it.
+If it has no overlapping with the following interfaces, the new AST element must extend from **AST_Query**.

 **AST_PropertyQuery** - Web2 components, including age, gender, most popular sites, etc.